Whether you are an adult or a child, medical procedures can be painful or stressful enough to cause repulsion, or even panic.

 At present, the technology is practically ready for use: Lenovo's Mirage Solo VR headsets with common games and apps, all curated by Starlight (rather than Google) for age-appropriate content.
 The children wore the immersive equipment during lumbar punctures for spinal fluid, dressing of damaged limbs, and other procedures.
 And they actually enjoyed the entertainment without focusing on painful things.

 "It has a profound impact on the quality of life of our hospitalized children", he claims Albeitz, noting that children often need anesthesia for otherwise distressing procedures.
-“We are seeing children who needed general anesthesia.
-I am now able to be fully awake with minimal medication. "
+"We are seeing children who needed general anesthesia.
+Now they are able to be fully awake with minimal medications."

 In the future, Albeitz expects VR to be used to virtually bring sick children from their hospital beds to normal life.
-“We may be able to take technology to the point where we can put them in their class, in real time.
-Follow the lesson with their teachers and their classmates, even while they are still in bed ", suggest.
+"We may be able to bring technology to the point where we can put them in their classroom, in real time.
+Follow the lesson with their teachers and their classmates, even while they are still in bed.", suggest.